cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 {{< /gsHighlight >}}

 {{% gsNote title="Note" %}}
-The recommended way for setting environment variables is by using operation inputs as described in the [Operation Inputs](#operation-inputs) section.
+The recommended way for setting environment variables is by using operation inputs, as described in the [Operation Inputs](#operation-inputs) section.
 {{% /gsNote %}}

 `scripts/start.sh`